 Minimum Volume Required

-Storage & Preservation of Specimen Prior to Shipping
+Storage & Preservation of Sample/Specimen Prior to Shipping

 Shipping Instructions which Include Specimen Handling Requirements

-Digestion and decontamination, inoculation into MGIT broths and onto solid media, acid-fast microscopy using fluorescent auramine-rhodamine stain, phenotypic and molecular (MALDI-TOF and Sequencing) on AFB-positive cultures.
+Digestion and decontamination, inoculation onto liquid and solid culture media, acid-fast microscopy using fluorescent auramine-rhodamine stain, phenotypic and molecular (MALDI-TOF and Sequencing) on AFB-positive cultures.

-6 to 7 weeks for negative cultures, approx. 3 weeks if positive for M. tuberculosis (TB) complex and mycobacteria other than M. tuberculosis complex.
+6 weeks for AFB negative cultures; up to 3 weeks if culture is positive for Mycobacterium tuberculosis complex and 4 weeks for mycobacteria other than M. tuberculosis complex.
 A preliminary report will be issued if culture becomes positive and AFB are observed.

 Interferences & Limitations

-The overgrowth of bacterial and/or fungal contaminants in positive cultures can prevent the isolation and identification of the acid-fast bacilli seen in smears.
+The overgrowth of bacterial and/or fungal contaminants in positive cultures can prevent the isolation and identification of the acid-fast bacilli.

-If M. tuberculosis complex is isolated from a new patient, drug susceptibility testing will be performed using culture or molecular methods.
+If M. tuberculosis complex is isolated from a new patient, drug susceptibility testing will be performed using culture and molecular methods (Pyrosequencing).